korivernon/assignment0/README.md

 <img src="images/winlogingithub.png" width="50%" />

 **4.** Login and authorize PyCharm Edu to use GitHub.
-Once you finish, you will get this message on JetBrains’ website.
+Once you finish, you will get a confirmation message on JetBrains’ website.

 Now that GitHub is connected and installed, now you can clone your folder.
 Find, then clone your repository inside of the ‘CS-1114’ folder that we created earlier.